RonB8/Assembler/README.md

 Instructions for using the assembler:
 1. Open cmd from the project folder.
-2. Run the command: "make" and press enter, now executable files will be created, including "assembler.out"
+2. Insert the command: "make" and press enter, now executable files will be created, including "assembler.out"
-3. Run the command: "./assembler.out" + filename* and press Enter.
+3. Insert the command: "./assembler.out" + filename* and press Enter.

 *filename is the name of the file that contains the assembly code, for the sake of the example you can run the attached file "tester.txt" as filename.